ecrmnn/collect.js/README.md

 ```

 #### ``diff()``
-The diff method compares the collection against another collection or a plain PHP array based on its values.
+The diff method compares the collection against another collection or a plain array based on its values.
 This method will return the values in the original collection that are not present in the given collection:
 ```js
 const collection = collect([1, 2, 3, 4, 5]);